-We note that $\Spc_*^G$ is by its characterization as a functor category presentable and for each $V\subset W$, the functor $LT(V\subset W)$ is a left adjoint with right adjoint $\Omega^{W-V}$.
-As by Illman's theorem, $S^{W-V}$ has the structure of a finite $G$-CW-complex, $\Omega^{W-V} \colon \Spc_*^G \to \Spc_*^G$ preserves filtered colimits (as can, for example, be shown by induction over the cells) and hence $\Sigma^{W-V}$ preserves compact objects.
+By its characterization as a functor category, $\Spc_*^G$ is presentable, and for each $V\subset W$, the functor $LT(V\subset W)$ is a left adjoint with right adjoint $\Omega^{W-V}$.
+As by Illman's theorem \cite[Corollary 7.2]{Illman}, $S^{W-V}$ has the structure of a finite $G$-CW-complex, $\Omega^{W-V} \colon \Spc_*^G \to \Spc_*^G$ preserves filtered colimits (as can, for example, be shown by induction over the cells) and hence $\Sigma^{W-V}$ preserves compact objects.
 Thus, $LT$ can be seen as taking values in the $\infty$-category $\Cat^{\omega}_{\infty}$ of compactly generated $\infty$-categories and compact-object preserving left adjoints.
 (We refer to \cite[Appendix A]{HeutsGood} for a quick overview of compactly generated $\infty$-categories.)

 \begin{defi} The $\infty$-category $\Sp^G_{\UU}$ of $G$-spectra is the colimit over $LT$ in $\Cat^{\omega}_{\infty}$.
 If $\UU$ is a complete universe, we write $\Sp^G$ for $\Sp^G_{\UU}$.
 We denote the map $\Spc_*^G \to \Sp^G_{\UU}$ corresponding to the subspace $0\subset \UU$ by $\Sigma^{\infty}$. \end{defi}